axibase/atsd/api/data/series/group.md

 }]
 ```

-Interpolated values were added to each of the grouped series:
+Interpolated values added to each of the grouped series:

 ```ls
 |                      |          |          | group                | e1 grouped   | e2 grouped   |     |